lokidokicoki/jalopy/README.md

 ## Installation

-This project uses poetry, so make sure tht is installed.
+This project uses poetry, so make sure that is installed.

 Then run the following: